Perimenopause and Sleep: The Surprising Truth Behind Your Restless Nights After 40

 The body’s hormone system starts changing gradually after 40 and reshapes sleep patterns.
 The hormone balance that helped us sleep well begins to change.
 This affects both sleep quality and how long we sleep, often leading to insomnia and other sleep disturbances.

 Women experience major hormone changes during perimenopause and menopause.
 Their estrogen and progesterone levels drop, making it harder to sleep well.
 These changes lead to hot flashes that often wake them up at night [1].
-Perimenopause sleep problems can be particularly challenging, as the body transitions through this phase.
+Perimenopause and sleep problems can be particularly challenging, as the body transitions through this phase.

 Men face these challenges too.
 Their testosterone levels decrease with age and disrupt sleep.
 Both men and women see changes in stress hormones.
 Research shows evening cortisol levels go up by about 19.3 nmol/L every decade after 50 [2].
 High cortisol makes it tough to relax before bed.